open-telemetry/opentelemetry-specification/specification/context.md

 implementation.
 Depending on the language, its usage may be either explicit or implicit.

+`Context` is meant to be a SDK API, and thus be used by SDK and cross-cutting concerns authors, rather than users writing instrumentation.

 The `Context` mechanism is expected to have the following operations, with their respective language differences: